Racine County Court Records

 Searching Probate Records

 Many probate records are confidential, particularly those involving guardianships, civil commitments, and adoption proceedings.
 Publicly available probate case information can be searched through WCCA.
-For access to specific documents that may carry restrictions, contact the Probate Court directly or visit the Clerk’s office.
+If you need access to specific documents that may carry restrictions, contact the Probate Court directly or visit the Clerk's office.

 Probate Filing Fees

-Probate filing fees in Wisconsin are governed by Wis.
-Stat. § 814.66.
+Probate filing fees in Wisconsin are set by Wis.
+Stat.
+814.66.
 Selected fees include:

-Probate forms may be obtained in person from the Register in Probate office (a small fee may apply) or downloaded from the Wisconsin Court System forms page.
-Additional information about probate procedures is available through the Wisconsin Register in Probate Association.
+Probate forms can be picked up in person from the Register in Probate office (a small fee may apply) or downloaded from the Wisconsin Court System forms page.
+Additional guidance on probate procedures is available through the Wisconsin Register in Probate Association.

 For questions about estates, trusts, guardianships, or other probate matters, contact the Probate Court:

 Adoption records in Wisconsin are sealed by law.
 Information about birth parents, adoptive parents, and adopted individuals cannot be released without a court order.
-Persons seeking adoption records must submit a search request through the Wisconsin Adoption Records Search Program, administered by the Wisconsin Department of Children and Families (P.O.
-Box 8916, Madison, WI 53703-8916; phone: (608) 266-7163).
+If you're searching for adoption records, submit a request through the Wisconsin Adoption Records Search Program, administered by the Wisconsin Department of Children and Families (P.O.
+Box 8916, Madison, WI 53703-8916; Phone: (608) 266-7163).